NixOS/rfcs/rfcs/0143-nix-store-acls.md

 We should implement a way to restrict access to all the store paths for users.
 A first "line of defense" could be something like [RFC 97], which makes the store non-world-listable.
 However, it is separate from this RFC, and is not required.
-On top of that, we must enforce a stricter access control, using [POSIX ACLs](https://man7.org/linux/man-pages/man5/acl.5.html) to only allow users access to store paths if they are part of the ACL for that path.
+On top of that, we must enforce a stricter access control, using [POSIX ACLs](https://man7.org/linux/man-pages/man5/acl.5.html) to only allow users access to store paths if they are part of the ACL (or belong to a group on the ACL) for that path.
 Nix daemon (or other local store implementations) should execute the appropriate `setfacl` calls whenever a path is added to store or gets different permissions in the db.

 [RFC 97]: https://github.com/NixOS/rfcs/pull/97

 ### Nix language

-We change the `derivation` and `path` builtins, such that a `__permissions` attribute, when set, is expected to be a list of strings, representing the users who should be granted access to the store path (or the derivation outputs, in the case of `derivation`).
+We change the `derivation` and `path` builtins, such that a `__permissions` attribute, when set, is expected to be a list of strings, representing the users and groups who should be granted access to the store path (or the derivation outputs, in the case of `derivation`).

 If this list is set, the Nix daemon (or other store implementation) should be notified that the path/derivation is supposed to be protected (perhaps using a new worker protocol command), and after the build is completed, the ACLs should be set appropriately (only the users specified in the `__permissions` list should have access to the path).